 - training of staff, including training in first aid and emergency procedures

 - their personal injury liability insurance

-Take your children to a doctor or travel clinic.
-Do this at least 8 weeks before you leave.
+Take your children to a doctor or travel clinic at least 8 weeks before you leave.

 - Get a basic health check-up.